mcosovic/FactorGraph.jl/docs/src/examples/graph_visualization.md

 </div>
 ```

-Variable and factor highlights can also highlight incident edges.
+Variable and factor highlights can include their incident edges.
 Edge-specific
-highlights can be selected either by edge id or by a `(variable, factor)` pair.
+highlights can be selected either by edge ID or by a `(variable, factor)` pair.

 ---

 ## Tree Views

-Tree figures use graph depth for placement.
-The same label, style, highlight,
+Tree figures place nodes by graph depth.
+The same label, style, highlight, and
-and view options are available.
-Here the graph is converted to a tree view and
+view options are available.
+Here the graph is converted to a tree view and drawn
-drawn horizontally from root variable `x1`:
+horizontally from root variable `x1`:

 ```@example graph_visualization
 tree = treeFactorGraph(graph; root = :x1)